 | Compliance | Complex to maintain | Native and automated |

-Decryption of fundamental and emerging technologies enabling advanced operation of immutable systems in 2025, including composefs, fsverity, and cryptographic attestation mechanisms.
+The fundamental and emerging technologies that power immutable systems, including composefs, fsverity, and cryptographic attestation.

 OSTree and Recent Evolutions

-OSTree (libostree) remains the reference technology for versioned system update management.
-In 2025, stable version OSTree 2025.4 (July 2025) integrates major improvements in security, performance, and native composefs support for edge computing environments.
+OSTree (libostree) versions system updates — like Git for your OS.
+The stable OSTree 2025.4 (July 2025) brings improvements in security, performance, and native composefs support for edge computing.

 1. Composefs enabled by default with fsverity verification